Wag-Media/wagmedia-com-bot/test.md

 ### Posts

-- editing an incomplete post to make it complete adds it to the db
+- 1️⃣ editing an incomplete post to make it complete adds it to the db
-- editing an complete post to make it incomplete unpublishes it, if it is published
+- 1️⃣ editing an complete post to make it incomplete unpublishes it, if it is published
-- editing an complete post and it stays complete update it in the db
+- 1️⃣ editing an complete post and it stays complete update it in the db
+- 1️⃣ editing an incomplete post and it stays incomplete is ignored

 ### Odd Jobs